Orthopedic Hip Doctors Serving the Midwest for Over 20 Years

 - Cortisone: provides pain relief for up to 6 months, but not intended to be a long term solution

-- Platelet Rich Plasma (PRP): draws blood from a patient, spins blood in a centrifuge to separate the blood platelets, and then injects those platelets using an ultrasound for precise placement.
-This procedure is meant to provide your hip joint with healing and growth factors to support the cartilage and bone tissue that were damaged.
-PRP is commonly used alongside physical therapy or arthroscopic hip surgery to improve or accelerate results.
+- platelet injections (platelet injections): draws blood from a patient, spins blood in a centrifuge to separate the blood platelets, and then injects those platelets using an ultrasound for precise placement.
+This procedure is meant to provide your hip joint with healing and growth factors to support the cartilage and bone tissue that were damaged. platelet injections is commonly used alongside physical therapy or arthroscopic hip surgery to improve or accelerate results.

 - Mesenchymal Stromal Cell Injections: one of the most effective non-surgical treatments for hip arthritis.
 Bone marrow is taken from the patient and used to provide stem cells to repair damaged tissue.
 Mesenchymal Stromal Cell injections generally provide faster recovery than surgery, but are not as effective as an arthroscopic procedure for more aggressive hip arthritis.

 - Hip Arthroscopy is a minimally invasive surgical method, often called scoping, that allows the physician to operate through a cannula, acting like an access tunnel, to remove damaged tissue and physically repair damage to the bone and cartilage.
 For most forms of hip arthritis, this is the most effective treatment method.